eralpozcan/eralpozcan.dev/README.md

 ### 📜 **Features**

-- Simple and clean design with TailwindCSS and DaisyUI
+- Simple and clean design with TailwindCSS and Flowbite
 - Automatic Project Page Github Integration
 - About Page
 - Blog Page with Nuxt Content